-At its core, the National Environment Policy Act (NEPA) mandate is simple: Before federal agencies (and the involved public or private partners) can put a shovel in the ground they must evaluate, document and report the potential social, economic and environmental impacts a project may create – keeping public stakeholders informed throughout the development process.
+At its core, the National Environment Policy Act (NEPA) mandate is simple: Before federal agencies (and the involved public or private partners) can put a shovel in the ground, they must evaluate, document, and report on the potential social, economic, and environmental impacts a project may create – keeping public stakeholders informed throughout the development process.

 In brief, NEPA is about transparency for the public.
-It’s about making sure those in decision making roles serve as “trustees for succeeding generations” specific to protecting and nurturing our environment.
+It’s about making sure those in decision making roles serve as “trustees for succeeding generations,” specifically, in protecting and nurturing our environment.

 But what triggers NEPA, and what are the project consequences of ignoring this law?
 Does NEPA in fact produce better projects?
 What does the process entail?
 Let the following FAQ and downloadable and printable NEPA decision-making tool serve as your guide.

-NEPA was signed into federal law in 1970 – setting the long-term stage for environmental policy for public and private projects in the U.S. It is a procedural statute that requires federal agencies to work through a number of steps while evaluating all potential social, economic and environmental impacts before construction can begin.
+NEPA was signed into federal law in 1970 – setting the long-term stage for environmental policy for public and private projects in the U.S. It is a procedural statute that requires federal agencies to work through several steps while evaluating all potential social, economic, and environmental impacts before construction can begin.

 NEPA applies to all federal agencies and their actions – “actions” meaning projects, policies, permitting, as well as regulations and licensing.
 NEPA established the Council on Environmental Quality (CEQ) to oversee process implementation and make sure federal agencies meet their obligations.